-During Varex's 2018 fiscal year end financial reporting process, management and Varex's internal auditors determined that Varex did not appropriately design controls in response to the risk of material misstatements.
-As a result, management and Varex's internal auditors identified material weaknesses related to ineffective information technology general controls ("ITGCs") in the areas of user access and program change-management over certain information technology ("IT") systems that support the Company's financial reporting processes.
-Management and Varex's internal auditors also identified business process control deficiencies which independently, as well as when combined with the material weaknesses in ITGCs, resulted in material weakness in the areas of customer order entry and pricing, cycle count programs, capitalization of manufacturing variances, our German operations and the financial close process.
+During Varex's 2018 fiscal year end financial reporting process, management determined that Varex did not appropriately design controls in response to the risk of material misstatements.
+As a result, management identified material weaknesses related to ineffective information technology general controls ("ITGCs") in the areas of user access and program change-management over certain information technology ("IT") systems that support the Company's financial reporting processes.
+Management also identified business process control deficiencies which independently, as well as when combined with the material weaknesses in ITGCs, resulted in material weakness in the areas of customer order entry and pricing, implementation of ASC 606, cycle count programs, capitalization of manufacturing variances, our German operations and the financial close process.
 As a result, management concluded that Varex's internal control over financial reporting was not effective as of September 28, 2018.
-These deficiencies did not result in a material misstatement to the consolidated financial statements, however, until remediated, these deficiencies could result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected on a timely basis.
+These material weaknesses and deficiencies did not result in a material misstatement to the consolidated financial statements; however, until remediated, these material weaknesses and deficiencies could result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected on a timely basis.
 There can be no assurance that the remedial measures being implemented by Varex's management will be successful.
 If Varex is unable to remediate the material weaknesses, or is otherwise unable to maintain effective internal control over financial reporting or disclosure controls and procedures, Varex's ability to record, process and report financial information accurately, and to prepare financial statements within required time periods, could be adversely affected, which could subject Varex to litigation or investigations requiring management resources and payment of legal and other expenses, negatively affect investor confidence in our financial statements and adversely impact our stock price.